-So by default, stack views can be made larger or up to allow it to begin clipping its contents at that priority.
+So by default, stack views can be made larger or up to the minimum size necessary to contain all of their items.

+But you can also set the clipping resistance priority to allow it to begin clipping its contents at that priority.

-You can control this by setting the visibility priority
+You can control this by setting the visibility priority for the different views.

 The view at the lowest visibility priority will be completely dropped once the stack view starts to clip its views.

 In this case, we're going to set it in descending order so that as the stack view starts to clip a view, it'll just completely temporarily detach off.